My Garden Zone Is

 Planting living fence trees provides significant benefits that save money and enhance the peaceful enjoyment of your property.
 They also support environmental sustainability.
 By its very nature, manufacturing materials such as metal and plastic have a negative impact on the world around us.
-Planting trees gives back to nature.
+Planting trees give back to nature.

 A wide range of trees can be leveraged to create living fences.
 Property owners typically consider the desired height, length, and depth of the boundary you plan to plant the trees.
 For example, suburban property owners with relatively close neighbors often select lush, dense varieties such as Virginia and Shortleaf pine trees, among others.
 These varieties grow quickly and create thick, green privacy fencing.

 By contrast, rural landowners with many acres to manage may see increased value in tall varieties such as Pitch, Bull, Loblolly, and Southern Yellow pine trees.
 These tall pines can be planted in deeper patches to provide secure windbreak protection.
 Farmers sometimes use this strategy to protect crops.

 Poplar trees generally do not deliver the same privacy level that thick pine tree rows offer.
 But they provide tremendous aesthetic value while defining a property line.
 Tulip poplar trees offer lovely blooms and colorful foliage.